Email Subject Lines for Resumes and Job Applications

 Why the Subject Line Is Important

 The subject line (along with the name or email address of the sender) is the first thing people see while scanning their inboxes.
 Because emails can contain viruses, as well as irrelevant information, busy people rarely open all their email.
 The decision to open — or delete — an email is made based mainly on the subject line and the sender.
+Since the subject line is your first impression, you want to be sure that your writing is clear and free of errors.

 When you leave the subject line blank, your email may end up marked as spam or deleted.